 If we’re going to achieve a zero emissions future, it’s vital the Scottish Government’s Climate Change Bill included some bold new targets.

 Stop Climate Chaos Scotland call for Scotland to set new targets to achieve a 80% reduction in our greenhouse gas emissions by 2030 and zero greenhouse gas emissions by 2045 or earlier.

 A team of international experts on climate science recently concluded that if we’re going to have a good chance of limiting global warming to 2ºC then global emissions need to halve in each decade and reach zero emissions by 2050.

 If we’re going to go one step further and try to limit global warming to around 1.5 ºC, as the world agreed to try to do through the Paris Agreement, then our emissions need to fall to zero even faster, ideally closer to 2040 rather than 2050.

 Economic experts have also consistently urged the need for more action to reduce emissions earlier rather than later because it’s cheaper.
-Urgent action and a 77% target in 2030 will mean that Scotland does its fair share, is more likely to meet a zero 2050 target and mean action is more affordable.
+Urgent action and an 80% target in 2030 will mean that Scotland does its fair share, is more likely to meet a zero 2045 target and mean action is more affordable.

 How we get to zero

-Setting a target of net zero greenhouse gas emissions by 2050 at the latest is the first of our asks for this campaign.
-In order to get to zero, we need a roadmap for how we’re going to get there – which is why we’re also asking the Scottish Government to also commit to:
+Setting a target of net zero greenhouse gas emissions by 2045 at the latest was the first of our asks for this campaign.
+In order to get to zero, we need a roadmap for how we’re going to get there – which is why we also asked the Scottish Government to commit to:

 - Make sure their finance budgets factor in the climate change targets; and